Maputo Bay, Moçambique - Things to Do in Maputo Bay

 Insider Tips

-Learn basic Portuguese greetings as English isn't widely spoken outside tourist areas, and locals appreciate the effort
+Learn basic Portuguese phrases as English isn't widely spoken outside tourist areas - 'obrigado/obrigada' (thank you) and 'por favor' (please) go a long way

 Explore Activities in Maputo Bay